-- Right-click on the table.
+- Right-click on the table and select Copy.

-- Position your mouse to the empty field where you want your new (changed) table to start from – you can select the starting point of this table (A1), or click somewhere below.
+- Position your mouse to the empty field where you want your new (changed) table to start from – you can select the starting point of this table (A1) or click somewhere below.
 We will click on the empty A9 field and convert the table there, just so that you can compare the result with the original easier.

-After you have clicked on Paste Transposed, your table will appear with its rows converted into columns.
+- Your table will appear with its rows converted into columns.
 So, if you have followed the tutorial by creating a table from our example, you should end up having the following result.